Loading Events

 Ticket Prices:

-• $5 additional per ticket added on Friday and Saturday (peak days)
+• $5 additional per ticket added on Saturday (peak day)

-The Lake Superior Railroad Museum, included with your ticket, is only open until 5pm.
+• The Lake Superior Railroad Museum, included with your ticket for this event, is only open until 5pm.
 If you are on a later train, be sure to come early to enjoy the museum activities.

 Domecar Seats are available for a few dollars more, where you sit in our unique upper level viewing cars, with lounges below to store pumpkins.
 Concession are available for sale with these tickets.
 Due to limited space, all passengers (infants too) have to pay for a DomeCar seat.